FarmBot-Docs/farmbot-express/v1.1/assembly/attach-the-z-axis.md

 # Step 2: Attach the y-axis belt

-Slide a **belt sleeve** onto the **y-axis belt** (the shortest belt in the kit).
-Then insert the belt into the slot in a **belt clip** and wrap the belt back onto itself such that the belt teeth mesh.
+Slide a [[belt sleeve]] onto the y-axis [[belt]] (the shortest belt in the kit).
+Then insert the belt into the slot in a [[belt clip]] and wrap the belt back onto itself such that the belt teeth mesh.
 There should be about 3cm of overlap.
 Then slide the belt sleeve over the meshed section.
 This should keep the belt from pulling out of the belt clip.

 ![belt attached to belt clip](_images/belt_attached_to_belt_clip.png)

-Secure the belt clip to the top of the **main beam** using two **M5 x 10mm screws** and one **20mm nut bar**.
+Secure the belt clip to the top of the [[gantry main beam]] using two [[M5 x 10mm screws]] and one [[20mm nut bar]].
 The belt clip should be flush with the end of the main beam, and the belt clip's tab should be on the same side of the main beam as the cross-slide plate.

 ![y axis belt clip installed](_images/y_axis_belt_clip_installed.png)